AlliewayAudio/AlliewayAudio_Freebies/docs/chilly_cheese_manual.md

 Chilly Cheese is a digital recreation/homage (made with permission!) of the analog eurorack module "Cold Mac", made by Mannequins / Whimsical Raps. **However, it was not made by Whimsical Raps, and is not sponsored or endorsed by them.** If you are interested in purchasing a real Cold Mac, please check here for more information on their availability: https://www.whimsicalraps.com/products/cold-mac

 There is so much that can be said about Cold Mac - It's design is simply brilliant and I find it very inspiring.
-I describe it as an "Esoteric Macro-Utility", which can do so many things (but unified by the concept of a unified macro controlling it all)
+I describe it as an "Esoteric Macro-Utility", which can do so many things (but unified by the concept of a unified macro controlling it all).

+**It takes voltages from -5 to +5 for all it's inputs - this is to mirror the behavior of the original module.
+The audio mixer and slew, however, can output up to 10v total before clipping.**

 This module is more than the sum of it's parts - however, it may be useful to list these parts to wrap your head around how the module functions.
 It can be described as: